LexBorisoff/web-cli/README.md

 <pre><code>web <em>--option=value</em></code></pre>
 <pre><code>web <em>--option value</em></code></pre>

 > The assignment syntax (`--option=value`) is preferred, especially when building larger web queries with many search term keywords.
-This will help avoid any confusion between what is an option's value and what is an actual keyword.
+This helps avoid any confusion between what is an option's value and what is an actual keyword.

 Short aliases can be combined together with a single dash `-` as long as their combination is valid: